-You probably don’t think about it, but a typical locker room is a nice little Caribbean vacation spot for germs.
-It’s naturally warm and moist.
-People come and go, often bringing colds, flu or other infections with them.
+You probably don’t think about it, but a typical locker room is a massive breeding ground for germs.
+It’s naturally warm and moist and people come and go, often bringing colds, flu or other infections with them.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Yes, you visit the gym to improve your health, not catch a bug.
-But remember: Even though fungus and bacteria may lurk, you can avoid them fairly easily with some simple bug-busting tips.
+But remember that even though fungus and bacteria may lurk, you can avoid them fairly easily with some simple bug-busting tips.

-The two most common issues you’ll run into are athlete’s foot and staphylococcus aureus, says Robert Gray, Coordinator of Athletic Training Community Affairs for Cleveland Clinic Sports Health.
-And realizing they’re there is half the battle.
+The two most common issues you’ll run into are athlete’s foot and staphylococcus aureus, says Robert Gray, MS, ATC.

 How to avoid athlete’s foot

-Athlete’s foot is caused by dermatophyte, a type of fungus, that thrives in warm, moist environments like bathrooms and showers.
+Athlete’s foot is caused by a dermatophyte, a type of fungus that thrives in warm, moist environments like bathrooms and showers.
 The most common way to get it is by coming into contact with surfaces contaminated with the fungus.

 Symptoms of athlete’s foot include a scaly, itchy rash on the feet that can sting or burn and raw skin between the toes.
 You typically can treat it with an over-the-counter antifungal cream.
-If that is ineffective, your physician can give you a prescription medication.
+If that’s ineffective, your physician can give you a prescription medication.

-The staphylococcus aureus bacteria causes staph infections.
-Many people carry the bacteria on their skin and about 30 percent carry it in their noses.
-It is typically harmless, but it can cause skin infections or become more serious when it moves into the blood stream.
+Staph infections are caused by staphylococcus aureus, a bacterium many people carry on their skin and about 30 percent carry in their noses.
+It’s typically harmless, but it can cause skin infections or become more serious when it moves into the bloodstream.
 It also can infect the heart or lungs.

 The best way to avoid a staph infection is to maintain good hygiene.
-Again, minimize your contact with surfaces in the locker room when possible.
+As with avoiding athlete’s foot, minimize your contact with surfaces in the locker room when possible.
 Wear flip-flops or put a towel on the floor where you stand or on the bench where you sit.
-If you have an open wound, cover it and keep it clean.
+And, most importantly, if you have an open wound, cover it and keep it clean.

 Take time to clean up and air out

-Washing is also an important deterrent to bacteria.
-In a locker room, either shower and dry off well or at least wash your hands before you touch your eyes or mouth.
+Hygiene really is the best deterrent to bacteria.
+Besides the tips mentioned earlier, always wash your hands before you touch your eyes or mouth.

-Typically, the gym cleans its equipment regularly.
-But you can clean the equipment yourself, too.
+Typically, the gym cleans its equipment regularly and many have policies asking patrons to clean after use.
+But you can clean the equipment yourself, too, and it’s best to be proactive.
 Also, you can bring your own towels or disinfectant wipes to use on things like hair dryers or lockers if you feel more comfortable.